 Hopefully some of you will find a use for some of these plugins.

 I suppose now I should continue this by tagging three more people.
-How about Michael at WPCandy, Leland of ThemeLab, and Jeff of Jeffro2pt0.
+How about Michael at WPCandy and Leland of ThemeLab.
 If you haven’t been tagged yet, but would like to participate, feel free to do so on your own blogs to help highlight some relatively unknown plugins.